GSA/fpki-guides/_announcements/02_google_ct.md

 ### Frequently Asked Questions
 1. Will Google's use of CT impact my agency's internal, Root CA-issued server authentication certificates?
 > _There should be no impact if you use an agency's internal, Root CA to issue server authentication certificates.
-Google's CT change will impact only server authentication certificates that validate to a Root CA whose certificate is distributed through the Microsoft, Apple, or Mozilla trust stores._ <!--If FPKI decides to remove the COMMON Root certificate trust bit from the Microsoft and Apple trust stores, per Option 1 in Microsoft Hot Topic, then what issues, if any, will remain with Google's use of CT?-->
+Google's CT change will impact only server authentication certificates that validate to a Root CA whose certificate is distributed through the Microsoft, Apple, or Mozilla trust stores._ <!--What about Linux trust store?
+If FPKI decides to remove the COMMON Root certificate trust bit from the Microsoft, Apple, & Linux trust stores, per Option 1 in Microsoft Hot Topic, then what issues, if any, will remain with Google's use of CT?-->

 #### Google Certificate Transparency Recommended Reading
 <a name="1">1</a>.
 Extracted from [What is Certificate Transparency](https://www.certificate-transparency.org/){:target="_blank"}.<br>